IISD-ELA/ELAHackathon_Datasets_2023/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **All participants must follow the terms of use for the datasets provided.** Please carefully read the "ELA DATA - Terms of Use.pdf" file, found in this repository.
 Reading and following these terms ensures that data is used in a responsible, respectful, and transparent manner, promoting the integrity of the competition and the broader data science and research community.

 ## Questions and Support
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you have any questions or need assistance with the datasets, please contact the IISD-ELA Hackathon organizing team at...
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you have any questions or need assistance with the datasets, please contact Thomas Saleh, IISD-ELA Hackathon coordinator at tsaleh@iisd-ela.org.
 We wish you the best of luck with your hackathon projects and hope these datasets inspire innovative solutions to the challenges at hand!